Joy James: Career

 James worked closely with Angela Davis, who was on the faculty, during a post-doctoral fellowship at the University of California, Santa Cruz.
 James edited The Angela Y. Davis Reader, emphasizing Davis's liberation theory and democratic praxis.

-James has held positions as a faculty member at the University of Massachusetts Amherst (1990–96); as associate professor in the department of ethnic studies at the University of Colorado Boulder (1997–2000), where she also served as the director at the Center for the Study of Race and Ethnicity in America (1998); as distinguished visiting scholar at the Institute for Research in African-American Studies at Columbia University (1999–2000), and as professor of Africana studies at Brown University (2000–2005).
+James has held positions as a faculty member at the University of Massachusetts Amherst (1990–96); as associate professor in the department of ethnic studies at the University of Colorado Boulder (1997–2000), where she also served as the director at the Center for the Study of Race and Ethnicity in America (1998); as distinguished visiting scholar at the Institute for Research in African-American Studies at Columbia University (1999–2000); and as professor of Africana studies at Brown University (2000–2005).

 James authored Shadowboxing: Representations of Black Feminist Politics through St. Martin's Press in 1991.
 The book synthesized theories of social movements with cultural and social politics as well as spotlighted images of black female agency and intellectualism in various political contexts.
 In 1996, James released her second book, Resisting State Violence: Radicalism, Gender, and Race in U.S. Culture, via University of Minnesota Press.

 In 2005, she joined the faculty at Williams College.

 Joy James has worked with Black feminist academics to form the Black Internationalists Unions as a form of abolitionism that fights anti-black regimes.

 In 2013, Seeking the Beloved Community: A Feminist Race Reader was released.
 The book was written over twenty years, with essays that describe the tensions confronted by writers, scholars, activists, politicians, and political prisoners fighting racism and sexism.

-In Pursuit of Revolutionary Love: Precarity, Power, Communities published by Divided Publishing focuses on Love in various types of communities.
+In Pursuit of Revolutionary Love: Precarity, Power, Communities, published by Divided Publishing, focuses on Love in various types of communities.
 The book includes a foreword by Da'Shaun L. Harrison and an afterword by Mumia Abu-Jamal.

 In 2023, New Bones Abolition: Captive Maternal Agency and the Afterlife of Erica Garner was published by Common Notions.
 The book details a year spent addressing the legacy of Erica Garner, the daughter of Eric Garner.
 Essays include frameworks for inspired abolitionist organizing and risk-taking.
-The book looks at "those of us broken enough to grow new bones" about the new traditions we inherit and renew in the struggle for freedom.
-James introduces the concept of a figure called the "captive maternal", from Mamie Till-Mobley, the mother of Emmett Till, to the incarcerated at Attica prison in 1971, to Erica Garner, the daughter of Eric Garner, the captive maternal is rarely celebrated in African-American history and United States history.
+The book looks at "those of us broken enough to grow new bones" and the new traditions we inherit and renew in the struggle for freedom.
+James introduces the concept of a figure called the "captive maternal": from Mamie Till-Mobley, the mother of Emmett Till, to the incarcerated at Attica prison in 1971, to Erica Garner, the captive maternal is rarely celebrated in African-American history and United States history.